Why is this medication prescribed?

 Swallow the extended-release tablets whole; do not split, chew, or crush them.

-Ropinirole controls the symptoms of Parkinson's disease and Restless Legs Syndrome but does not cure these conditions.
+Ropinirole controls the symptoms of Parkinson's disease and restless legs syndrome but does not cure these conditions.
 Continue to take ropinirole even if you feel well.
 Do not stop taking ropinirole without talking to your doctor.
-If you are taking ropinirole and you suddenly stop taking the medication, you may experience fever, fast heartbeat, muscle stiffness, sweating, confusion, and other symptoms.
+If you are taking ropinirole and you suddenly stop taking the medication, you may experience fever, muscle stiffness, sweating, confusion, pain, a lack of interest or concern for usual activities or things you usually care about, anxiety, depression, tiredness, difficulty falling asleep or staying asleep, and other symptoms.
 If your doctor asks you to stop taking ropinirole, your doctor will probably decrease your dose gradually, over 7 days.

 If you stop taking ropinirole for any reason, do not start to take the medication again without talking to your doctor.
 Your doctor will probably want to increase your dose again gradually.